myles2021/ruby-tests/poophead_card_game/rules.md

   Yes: All
   Power: Restarts the deck
 Joker:
-  Power: Can impersonate any other card that the players wants it to</p>
+  Power: Can impersonate any other card that the players wants it to